Voters In Chile Nix Second Shot At New Constitution - UrduPoint

 In a 2020 referendum, 80 percent voted for replacing the constitution.

-However, four years after the protests erupted, enthusiasm has been dampened by the pandemic, inflation and economic stagnation, a growing sense of insecurity, and voter fatigue.
+However, in the years since, enthusiasm has been dampened by the pandemic, inflation and economic stagnation, a growing sense of insecurity, and voter fatigue.

 "There is not much spirit, as this is an exhausting process," information technology worker Nicolas Mora, 29, said after voting.